-The pain management staffs brings together a wealth of experience and academic accomplishment, which will provide excellence in didactic teaching, as well as the teaching that occurs so often when "teaching moments" are recognized and seized throughout the day during the usual course of patient care.
+The pain management staff brings together a wealth of experience and academic accomplishment, which will provide excellence in didactic teaching, as well as the teaching that occurs so often when "teaching moments" are recognized and seized throughout the day during the usual course of patient care.
 All staff members are fellowship trained in pain management, interestingly, at different sites.
-Specifically, pain management fellowships were completed by Dr. Frederic Gerges (fellowship director and medical director) at Brigham and Women's Hospital and Dr. Gordon Novak (senior pain consultant) at Beth Israel Hospital (with rotations at Brigham and Women's Hospital and Children's Hospital).
+Specifically, pain management fellowships were completed by Dr. Frederic Gerges (fellowship director and medical director) at Brigham and Women's Hospital and Dr. Pascal Scemama at Massachusetts General Hospital.
 Drs.
-Gerges and Novak are American Board of Anesthesiology certified in anesthesiology and pain Mmanagement.
+Gerges and Scemama are American Board of Anesthesiology certified in anesthesiology and pain management.
 Furthermore, the physician staff will provide a healthy variation in practice style for trainees to observe.

 The clinical outpatient training in interventional pain will be solely at the Pain Management Center at St. Elizabeth's Medical Center.
 Trainees will be assigned to a particular attending who will supervise that trainee for the day on a one-to-one basis.
 The trainee will see the scheduled new patients, follow-up patients, and patients requiring procedures in conjunction with the attending physician.
 Other rotations are established with Boston Medical Center for physical medicine and rehabilitation training, and at St. Elizabeth’s neurology and psychiatry departments for additional training.